Western Turkic Khaganate: Relations with the Persians and Byzantines

-A first Turk legation (or embassy) to reach Constantinople visited Justin II in 563.
+The first Turk legation (or embassy) to reach Constantinople visited Justin II in 563.
 A Sogdian merchant named Maniakh led a Turco-Sogdian legation to Constantinople in 568, pursuing trade and an alliance against the Avars and Persians.
-A Byzantine official named Zemarchus accompanied Maniakh on his return journey; and later left a pioneering account of the Turks.
+A Byzantine official named Zemarchus accompanied Maniakh on his return journey; and later left an account of the Turks.
 Maniakh now proposed to bypass the Persians and re-open a direct route north of the Caspian Sea.
 If trade on this route later increased (uncertain) it would have benefited Khorezm and the Black Sea cities and might have had something to do with the later rise of the Khazars and Rus' people.

 The Turks' control of the Sogdian merchant cities along the Oxus from the late 6th century on gave the Western Turks substantive control of the central part of the Silk Road.
 A Chinese general complained that the:

 Denis Sinor saw the Byzantine alliance as a Sogdian scheme to benefit themselves at the expense of the Turks.
 A related fact is that the Eastern Turks extracted a large amount of silk as booty from the Chinese, which had to be marketed westward.
 Before 568, Maniakh, a leading merchant, visited the Sassanian Persian court, in a bid to open up trade; this proposal was refused, apparently because the Persians wanted to restrict trade by and with the Byzantines.
 The members of a second Turk legation to Persia were reportedly poisoned.
 From 569, the Turks and Persia were at war, until the Turks were defeated near Merv; hostilities ceased in 571.